 Author contributions.
-UB provided the CESM simulations, and MS calculated the basic WCB trajectory climatologies based on CESM.HJ, HB and MS did the global and regional WCB analysis of the study.
+UB provided the CESM simulations, and MS calculated the basic WCB trajectory climatologies based on CESM.

+HJ, HB and MS did the global and regional WCB analysis of the study.
 MS, HJ and HW conceptually developed the study.
 All authors contributed to the writing.

 Competing interests.
-HW is a member of the editorial board of Weather and Climate Dynamics.
 The authors declare that they have no conflict of interest.